jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 It's more of an encyclopedia.
 Or maybe a grimoire.

+### Get an overview

 The best way to get started with this book is with an overview of the subject matter.
 Read the {% include chapter-link.html slug="toc" %} first.

+The headings used throughout this book are designed to be readable on their own, as a summary of the material.
+This makes it easy to quickly skim through tables of contents and chapter texts to take in an overview.

+### Skim through the narrative

 The topics in this book are presented in a deliberate order, with a narrative through line that could be read from beginning to end.